 LF: Wish I were more of a bookworm nowadays.
 But being busy and lazy have kept me from reading much lately.
 And the last few books I’ve started bored me.
-But reading Dostoevsky’s “Notes From The Underground” was probably the most important even in my life.
+But reading Dostoevsky’s “Notes From The Underground” was probably the most important event in my life.
 With hearing The Ramones “Leave Home” a close second.
 A lot of my ideas in my songs are my own re-interpretation of the philosophies of Dostoevsky and Nietzsche as they related to my own experiences.
 My lyrical style is highly influenced by the writing of Nathaniel West, whose style is similar to The Ramones’…minimal and concise, saying a lot with a few words, being funny and making twisted social observations both at the same time.

 MJ: Can experimental/industrial be assessed do you think?